Carnegie/Ontario Intersection Improvements

 More than 2,000 of those vehicles are heavy trucks.

-The existing interchange is difficult to navigate on foot or bike.
+The previous interchange was difficult to navigate on foot or bike.

 Upgrades for Motorists:

-A second lane will be added to southbound Ontario Street with access to I-90 west and I-71 south.
+Crews have added a second lane to outbound Ontario Street with access to I-90 west and I-71 south when the new Ontario Street ramp opens later this summer.
 This will allow more vehicles to enter the freeway during peak times.